likai1993/likai1993.github.io/_pages/about.md

 News
 ----
 *Nov.
-2021*: **I will be joining the department of Computer Science at SDSU as a tenure-track Assistant Professor.
+2021*: **I will be joining the Dept. of CS at SDSU as a tenure-track Assistant Professor.
 Thanks everyone for the support!**

 ~~*Nov.
 2021*: **I am on the job market this year, if you have positions in cybersecurity, I'd love to get in touch!**~~